 Whether it’s a graduation open house, an upcoming family reunion, or just the beautiful weather it seems that this time of year brings home improvement projects for many.
 There are a few things that really make a big impact for little money.
 One is painting the walls in your home.
 The other is adding or updating the knobs and pulls on your kitchen or bathroom cabinets.
+It can really make your kitchen feel new and fresh if you change your outdated cabinet pulls to a more modern style and finish.
 If you don’t know How to Install Cabinet Hardware this simple tutorial will make it seem less intimidating!

 How to Install Cabinet Hardware

 - cabinet hardware

 - screw driver/drill gun and drill bit

 - cardboard for template or cabinet hardware template

 Cabinet hardware comes in just about every shape, size, and price range you can imagine.
 When I designed and sold kitchens it was amazing to see the options!
 From knobs for less than $1 a piece to single handles that retail for $100+ you can find something to fit your style and taste.
 Cabinet hardware is a great style boosting feature in any kitchen.